pkp/pkp-docs/learning-ojs/en/settings-website.md

 ### External Plugins

 Sometimes new plugins or plugins that are developed by folks outside of PKP will not appear in the Plugin Gallery and you need to install them separately.
-1. Download the tar.gz file or .zip file of the plugin from its repository.
+1. Download the tar.gz file of the plugin from its repository under the Releases tab.
 2. Go to Installed Plugins tab.
 3. At top right, click Upload a New Plugin.
 4. Upload the plugin file.